GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

    </td>
    <td>Y
    </td>
-   <td>GCS path pointing to the directory of the model to deploy.
+   <td>GCS path or Huggingface repo pointing to the directory of the model to deploy.
 <p>
 Note: For a model fine tuned using the pipeline, look at the Model Artifact after the training step and use the URL property.
    </td>
    <td><code>gs://my-bucket/pipeline_runs/237939871711/llm-pipeline-20230328153111/train_5373485673388965888/Model/</code>

+   or

+   <p>google/t5-flan-xxl
    </td>
   </tr>
   <tr>